-NR€≋ Table 6.1.
+Table 6.1.
 The ROXAR ATTRIBUTES TEXT well points file format is an ASCII text file format with one row per well point.
 The three first columns always specify x-coordinate, y-coordinate and TVD.
-The next columns are specified in the header by a single line containing attribute type (String, Float, or Discrete) and a text description of the attribute.
-There can be any number of attributes.
+The next columns are specified in the header by a single line containing column type (String, Float, or Discrete) and a text description of the column.
+There can be any number of columns and the order of the columns is arbitrary.
 The file extension is .rxat.

-For input files, there must be attributes "String Surface" and "String Well" to identify surface and well names.
-It is possible to specify well point TVD uncertainty and well path TVD uncertainty.
-If well path TVD uncertainty is specified there must be a column containing measured depth (MD).
-See the example below for the correct naming of the attributes.
-The order of the attributes is arbitrary.
+For input files, there must be columns "String Surface" and "String Well" to identify surface and well names.
+It is also mandatory to specify "Float Well point TVD pick uncertainty".
+The "Float Well path TVD uncertainty" is optional.
+If well path TVD uncertainty is specified there must be a column containing "Float Measured depth".
+Uncertainties are specified as SD.